jg-rp/python-jsonpath/docs/pointers.md

 ## `is_relative_to(pointer)`

-Return _True_ if this pointer points to a child of the argument pointer, which must be a `JSONPointer` instance, or _False_ otherwise
+Return _True_ if this pointer points to a child of the argument pointer, which must be a `JSONPointer` instance.

 ```python
 from jsonpath import JSONPointer